 How much can I be paid for participating in COMPASS?

-Participants receive incentive #1 when they enroll in COMPASS, complete the consent process, complete survey #1, and provide biospecimens and physical measurements.
+Participants receive a $50 gift card when they enroll in COMPASS, complete the consent process, complete an online health history and behaviors survey, and provide biospecimens and physical measurements.

-Incentive #3 is distributed to participants who choose to provide home air quality measurements.
-This incentive is given to the participant after the air quality monitors have collected data from their home and have been retrieved by COMPASS program staff.
+Participants who choose to provide an indoor home air quality sample can receive an additional $25 gift card.
+This incentive is given to the participant after the air quality device has collected data from their home and has been retrieved by COMPASS program staff.
 The participant is also asked to complete a brief air quality survey.

-COMPASS participants are eligible to receive an additional $25 incentive if they provide follow-up survey data, biospecimens, and physical measurements at least two years after enrollment.
+COMPASS participants are eligible to receive an additional $25 incentive if they provide follow-up survey data, biospecimens, and physical measurements at least one year after enrollment.

 Why does COMPASS want blood samples?